natronium/GatorArchipelago/README.md

 ### Recommendations for Better Play Experiences
 - Download [Universal Tracker](https://github.com/FarisTheAncient/Archipelago/releases) and use it to track which locations are in logic and your position on the map.
 - If you are having trouble finding a specific location, you can search the map available at https://natronium.github.io/GatorMap/ to find all the pots, chests, and races with their locations labeled as they are in the Archipelago.
-- Use the text client (which you can also open from the Archipelago Launcher) alongside your game.
-Using the text client will allow you to see what items you are sending and receiving, as only some sent items currently display in game.
+- Use the text client (which you can also open from the Archipelago Launcher) alongside your game

 ## Creating your yaml
 We recommend starting with the basic yaml template provided with the [latest release](https://github.com/natronium/GatorArchipelago/releases/latest).
 If you would like to experiment with options not listed in the basic template provided here, you can check the [advanced yaml instructions](https://archipelago.gg/tutorial/Archipelago/advanced_settings/en) provided by Archipelago.

 ### yaml Recommendations
 - Especially if you are playing the randomizer for the first time, set `start_with_checkfinders: 'true'`.
 You will start with the Mgaphone and Texting With Jill, which can point you towards checks that are "in logic" (available to you based on your current items and settings).
-You'll need to change the settings for these items in your in-game Settings menu
+You'll need to change the settings for these items in your in-game Rando Settings menu
 - If you are playing with other games, we recommend setting `start_with_freeplay: 'true'` if the other games have a lot of early things they can do and `start_with_freeplay: 'false'` if they are limited.
 Freeplay opens up a lot of places to check, which can be good and bad, depending on your play preference, your group, and your comfort with the game
 - If you are playing solo, `start_with_freeplay: 'false'` can be a good way to figure out how to play since there's a limited number of places to check, but `start_with_freeplay: 'true'` will provide a more varied experience